reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 26. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 17 upvotes, $500
 27. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 17 upvotes, $0
 28. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 16 upvotes, $2500
-29. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
+29. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 16 upvotes, $1000
-30. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500
+30. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
-31. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 15 upvotes, $1500
+31. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500
-32. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 15 upvotes, $1000
+32. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 15 upvotes, $1500
 33. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 15 upvotes, $750
 34. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
 35. [[NR Alerts/Synthetics] IDOR through /policies.json with Synthetics exposes full name of other NR users](https://hackerone.com/reports/419875) to New Relic - 14 upvotes, $1500
 36. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
 37. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
 38. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
-39. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
+39. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 13 upvotes, $500
-40. [Blind SSRF on synthetics.newrelic.com](https://hackerone.com/reports/141304) to New Relic - 13 upvotes, $0
+40. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
-41. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 13 upvotes, $0
+41. [Blind SSRF on synthetics.newrelic.com](https://hackerone.com/reports/141304) to New Relic - 13 upvotes, $0
-42. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 12 upvotes, $500
+42. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 13 upvotes, $0
-43. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
+43. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 13 upvotes, $0
-44. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
+44. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
-45. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 12 upvotes, $0
+45. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
 46. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
 47. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $2000
 48. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0